 The Government approved this and accordingly, the main building was planned with this objective in mind.

-The comprehensive station was completed in 1940, and officially opened by the Prime Minister, the Rt Hon P Fraser, PC, on 12 January 1942.
+The comprehensive station was completed in 1940, and officially opened by the Prime Minister, the Rt Hon P Fraser, on 12 January 1942.

 Wartime conditions meant that the station conducted numerous services under Post Office control.